UMCarpentries/intro-curriculum-r/paper/paper.md

 Community members continue to create issues, make edits, and review pull requests for the ongoing refinement of the curriculum.
-We have plans to teach more workshops with instructors who did not develop the curriculum in order to gather even more feedback.
+We have plans to teach more workshops with instructors who did not develop the curriculum to gather even more feedback.

 ![The curriculum development framework.](development-framework.png)